-NEH will not delay the period of performance beyond the stated timelines of this NOFO to accommodate overlapping individual awards.
-See B2.
-Summary of Funding.
+NEH will not make exceptions to the rules on allowable periods of performance in order to prevent overlap between individual awards.
+(The rules appear in B2.
+Summary of Funding).

 If you accept a Fellowship for Advanced Social Science Research on Japan, any pending Summer Stipends, Public Scholars, or DLI-Documenting Endangered Languages program application you have submitted for the same project will be automatically withdrawn.